 - The teacher not only assesses the student's performance, but also provides feedback (guidance) to the student enabling him/her to improve his/her performance.

 - The student will use what s/he has learned from the assessment to improve future performances.

 - The teacher also assesses the instruction that preceded the performance.
-The teacher will adjust their instruction based on this assessment.
+The teacher will adjust his or her instruction based on this assessment.